 - 6 (37.5%) are from Ireland, Scotland, or England, or have ancestry primarily from those reasons

-- Ethnicity is not inherited evenly from our ancestors, and we don’t inherit DNA from all of our ancestors.
-Child inherit about 50% of each of their parent’s DNA, but there is 50% of each parent’s DNA that doesn’t get passed down each generation.
+First, ethnicity is not inherited evenly from our ancestors, and we don’t inherit DNA from all of our ancestors.
+A child inherits about 50% of each of their parent’s DNA, but there is 50% of each parent’s DNA that doesn’t get passed down each generation.

 What do you think?